zyrolasting/denxi/README.md

 about something they missed.
 The user also cannot access some of Xiden's most sensitive configurations through the default launcher.
-The built-in launcher tries to be the best approach to InfoSec that a program written in a high-level langugage can be, but it's clunky to use.
+The built-in launcher tries to be the best approach to InfoSec that a program written in a high-level langugage can be, but it has that horrid Windows UAC problem where you have to answer a bunch of prompts.
+It doesn't matter how much they signed away in that one box with the funny words, most users just smlap<sup><a href="#1">[1]</a></sup> the prompts away to get things done.

 The other extreme is that Xiden deems the user controlling it through a command line or its libraries as an absolute authority.
 Despite